Foundations-of-HPC/Foundations_of_HPC_2021/Assignment1/README.md

 Model network performance and discuss scalability in term of the number of processors.

--  implement a simple 3d matrix-matrix addition in parallel using a 1D,2D and 3D distribution of data using virtual topology and study its scalability in term of communication within a single THIN node.
+2. implement a simple 3d matrix-matrix addition in parallel using a 1D,2D and 3D distribution of data using virtual topology and study its scalability in term of communication within a single THIN node.
 Use here just collective operations to communicate among MPI processes.
-Program should accept in input the sizes of the matrixes and should then allocate the matrix.
+Program should accept as input the sizes of the matrixes and should then allocate the matrix and initialize them using double precision random numbers.

-Model the network performance and try to identify which the best distribution given the topology of the node you are using for the following sizes:  2400 x 100 x 100 ; 1200 x 200 x 100 ; 800 x 300 x 100.
+Model the network performance and try to identify which the best distribution given the topology of the node you are using for the following sizes:
+ - 2400 x 100 x 100 ;
+ - 1200 x 200 x 100 ;
+ - 800 x 300 x 100;

 Discuss performance for the three domains in term of 1D/2D/3D distribution keeping the number of processor constant at 24.
-Provide a table with all possible distribution on 2D and 3D partition and report the timing.
+Provide a table with all possible distribution on 1 D 2D and 3D partition and report the timing.